vortexgpgpu/vortex_tutorials/Exercises/assignment5.md

 - The immediate field which contains the address needs to be sign extended to 32 bits
 - Software prefetch is designed to mimic a load instruction while ignoring the load responce.
 Hence, the rd register is not used.

-### 3c: Adding a tag to identify a prefetch instruction:
+### 3c: Adding a tag to identify a prefetch instruction

 You need to add a tag to [/Vortex/hw/rtl/interfaces/VX_lsu_req_if.sv](https://github.com/vortexgpgpu/vortex/blob/73d249fc56a003239fecc85783d0c49f3d3113b4/hw/rtl/interfaces/VX_lsu_req_if.sv#L19) to distinguish a software prefetch from a load.